Bay Bacteria Sampling

 Table adapted from Rhode Island Water Quality Regulations (250-RICR-150-05-1); see regulations for complete details.

 Enterococci results had an overall geometric mean of 14 MPN/100 mL.
-Enterococci results ranged from non-detect at Phillipsdale Landing, South FP East, and one of the Conimicut Point duplicates to 52 MPN/100 mL at the Point St. Bridge site.
+Enterococci counts ranged from 110 MPN/100 mL at Point St. Bridge to <10 MPN/100 mL at all other sites.

 The table below lists the Rhode Island bacteria standards for primary contact and shellfishing established by the Rhode Island Department of Environmental Management (RIDEM).
 RIDEM defines primary contact as any recreational activities in which there is prolonged and intimate contact with water, involving considerable risk of ingesting water (e.g., swimming, diving, water skiing and surfing).
 Please note that the RIDEM bacteria standards are provided here for informational purposes only and are not intended to indicate official state compliance with primary contact or shellfishing standards.